-Creating Custom Fields for User Profiles
+Creating WordPress User Profile Custom Fields

 From the ‘ProfileGrid’ option on the menu, we will land on the ‘Group Manager’ page.
 Here, the admin gets to create groups and manage its consisting users.
 However, the first step to create a user profile is to create a group where you want to welcome users.
 The ‘Add New’ option on the top left corner allows you to create new groups.
-Once the new group is formed, you start adding information fields to it.

 Click on the ‘Fields’ option on the bottom corner of your newly formed group.
 The page where you will land is called the ‘Custom Fields Manager’ page.
 It has an option on the top left called ‘New Field’.
 By clicking on this option, you will see a list of fields opening up; from here you can add your desired fields.

 All the fields that are added on the backend, first appear on the registration form.
-Furthermore, a user fills up these fields in the form and these sets of information appear on the frontend profile.
+A user fills up these fields in the form and these sets of information appear on the frontend user profile.

 You can add new fields to an existing group as well.
 In that case, the existing users of that group can edit their profiles to insert data into the new field space.
 The advantage of being able to create custom fields to user profiles opens up a host of opportunities.
 One can also display registration date in WordPress user profiles to keep a track of user registration.

-ProfileGrid allows an admin to maintain multifarious groups through one membership website.
+ProfileGrid allows an admin to maintain multifarious groups through one membership site.
 He/she can then create custom fields to user profiles that are suitable for a particular group.
 For example, not all groups might require the terms and conditions field or the paragraph or the radio button field.

-By adding the ‘Date’ field, admin can seek the date of birth or joining date of these members.
+By adding the ‘Date’ field, an admin can seek the date of birth or joining date of these members.
 Moreover, users can add one field more than once in a profile.
-One can utilize a single field many a time, with different descriptors.
+One can use a single field many a time, with different descriptors.